coderedcorp/coderedcms/docs/features/contentblocks/text.rst

 Text Block
 ==========

 The text block allows the user to create formatted text with headers, lists, links, and media.
+This is one of the most versatile editors.
+It's best to try out all the options to get a feel for what all it can do.
+Below is an example

+Example: See Below

 Field Reference
 ---------------